BerenMillidge/FEP_Active_Inference_Papers/README.md

 This repository provides a list of papers that I believe are interesting and influential on the Free-Energy-Principle, or in Active Inference.
 If you believe I have missed any papers, please contact me or make a pull request with the information about the paper.
 I will be happy to include it.

 ## FEP Outline
 This list is of papers focused specifically on the abstract mathematical formulation of the Free-Energy-Principle (FEP).
-The FEP
+The FEP is a theory which tries to determine the behaviours a non-equilibrium thermodynamical system *must* exhibit if it is to maintain itself as a separate entity over time.
+It argues that any such system must minimize a quantity called the free energy and that, over the course of this minimisation, behaviour much like action and perception must emerge.

+The key prerequisites for the FEP is that a 'system' has a special kind of statistical separation from the world called a Markov Blanket, which it must maintain if it is to remain a system, and that the system possesses a non-equilibrium steady state which it self-organises to and tries to maintain over time against the dissipative forces of entropy.

+Much of the work in the FEP has been applying its general tenets to understand biological far-from-equilibrium systems, especially the brain.

 - [Surveys](https://github.com/BerenMillidge/FEP_Active_Inference_Papers/blob/master/README.md#surveys)
 - [Classics](https://github.com/BerenMillidge/FEP_Active_Inference_Papers/blob/master/README.md#classics)